Autostronomy/AstroPhot/docs/coordinates.rst

    be the same for every image in multi-image analysis.
 #. ``reference_planexy`` tangent plane coordinates (arcsec) where it
    makes contact with the celesial sphere.
-This should typically be (0,0) though that is not enforced (it is assumed if not given).
+This should typically be (0,0) though that is not stricktly enforced (it is assumed if not given).
 This reference coordinate should be the same for all images in multi-image analysis.
 #. ``reference_imageij`` pixel coordinates about which the image is
    defined.
 For example in an Astropy WCS object the wcs.wcs.crpix array gives the pixel coordinate reference point for which the world coordinate mapping (wcs.wcs.crval) is defined.
 One may think of the referenced pixel location as being "pinned" to the tangent plane.
+This may be different for each image in multi-image analysis..
 #. ``reference_imagexy`` tangent plane coordinates (arcsec) about
    which the image is defined.
 This is the pivot point about which the pixelscale matrix operates, therefore if the pixelscale matrix defines a rotation then this is the coordinate about which the rotation will be performed.
+This may be different for each image in multi-image analysis.